-The Prince Albert Parkland Health Region’s Therapies Department, with its main office at Victoria Hospital, serves acute care patients, long-term care residents and home care clients throughout the Region.
+The former Prince Albert Parkland Health Region’s Therapies Department, with its main office at Victoria Hospital, serves acute care patients, long-term care residents and home care clients throughout the area.
 There are also offices in Shellbrook and Spiritwood.
 Services provided by the department include: physiotherapy, occupational therapy, speech language pathology, podiatry, pediatric early development services teams, and cognitive disabilities for pre-schoolers

 Victoria Hospital, Prince Albert 306-765-6126

 Parkland Integrated Health Centre, Shellbrook 306-747-4273

 Spiritwood and District Health Complex 306-883-4403